Glycolysis: Anaerobic extended glycolysis

+The net reaction is conversion of singular equivalents of pyruvate, ADP, and Pi into ATP, CO_{2}, acetate, and H_{2}.

 Intermediates for other pathways

 This article concentrates on the catabolic role of glycolysis with regard to converting potential chemical energy to usable chemical energy during the oxidation of glucose to pyruvate.
 Many of the metabolites in the glycolytic pathway are also used by anabolic pathways, and, as a consequence, flux through the pathway is critical to maintain a supply of carbon skeletons for biosynthesis.

 The following metabolic pathways are all strongly reliant on glycolysis as a source of metabolites: and many more.